 It was at university that I first came across that universal trait of all cavers, their compelling desire to get you underground.
 Cavers love their sport so much they want everyone to share it.
 It must be the friendliest outdoor sport I know.
 It was with the university caving club that I first came to Yorkshire and discovered the huge cave systems, caverns and potholes in the Yorkshire Dales.

 Back now, some 30 years later, and this time it was my turn to compel my offspring to discover the underground world.
-We were staying at HARDRAW OLD SCHOOL BUNKHOUSE in a Yorkshire Dales village close to Hawes in Wenslydale.
 The bunkhouse was ideal for our early Christmas reunion of families with four bunkrooms (one for each family), a self-catering kitchen designed for groups and lots of room in the old school hall for dining together, playing games and relaxing in front of the log burner.

 Helen explained all the options of the various caves and routes – where it would be a squeeze and where there were waterfalls to climb.
 Making sure the kids knew what to expect and spurring them on to take the underground challenge.
 It was great they way she listened to each individual making sure they were happy and excited.
 Then they set off for Long Churn Caves.

 The result ?
 Well I will let the kids tell you that in their own words.